- GDP (PPP):

 - FDI Inflow:

-Numerical grading of Yemen’s overall economic freedom ended in 2015, and the continuing lack of reliable economic statistics for the country has prevented the resumption of grading in the 2021 Index.
+Numerical grading of Yemen’s overall economic freedom was suspended in 2015, and the continuing lack of reliable economic statistics for the country has prevented its grading in the 2023 Index.
 Prospects for an end to Yemen’s civil war and a peaceful rebuilding of its economy remain bleak.

-The civil war has devastated the economy and destroyed critical infrastructure.
-Even before the current conflict, however, years of mismanagement and corruption and the depletion of oil and water resources had led to chronic poverty, underdevelopment, and minimal access to such basic services as electricity, water, and health care in much of the country.
-The conflict has aggravated that situation, and significant international assistance will likely be needed when the civil war ends.
+Yemen’s daunting economic challenges are made worse by ongoing political turmoil.
+Civil conflict has devastated the economy and destroyed critical infrastructure.
+Even before the current conflict, mismanagement and corruption had resulted in chronic poverty, underdevelopment, and minimal access to such basic services as electricity, water, and health care in much of the country.

-Yemen, one of the poorest Arab countries, is highly dependent on declining revenues from its relatively small oil and gas reserves.
-Since 2014, a complex and intense civil war has created a humanitarian crisis and exacerbated economic problems, unemployment, and shortages of food, water, and medical resources.
-The Houthis, an Iran-backed Zaydi Shia rebel movement, ousted President Abed Rabbo Mansour Hadi’s government in January 2015.
-A military coalition led by Saudi Arabia attempted to restore Hadi to power in March 2015, but the Houthis retained significant territorial gains.
-There are now two opposing governments: Hadi’s, based in Aden, and the Houthis in Sanaa.
-Al-Qaeda in the Arabian Peninsula (AQAP) and the smaller Islamic State terrorist group have flourished in the resulting chaos.
+Yemen, one of the poorest Arab countries, is highly dependent on declining revenues from relatively small oil and gas reserves.
+A complex civil war has exacerbated economic problems, unemployment, and shortages of food, water, and medical resources.
+President Abed Rabbo Mansour Hadi ceded power to an eight-member Presidential Council led by Rashad al-Alimi in April 2022.
+There are two opposing governments: the Presidential Council based in Aden and the Iran-backed Zayda Shia Houthis in Sanaa.
+Al-Qaeda in the Arabian Peninsula and the smaller Islamic State have flourished in the resulting chaos.
+U.N.-brokered peace talks remain deadlocked despite a six-month truce.

-The top individual income tax rate is 15 percent, and the top corporate tax rate is 20 percent.
-Political turmoil and civil conflict have severely damaged the overall fiscal situation, with the impact of the escalating cost of the ongoing conflict compounded by a collapse in oil and tax revenue.
-Economic policymaking has concentrated largely on marshalling limited fiscal resources to meet public salary payments and finance the conflict.
+Political turmoil and civil conflict have severely damaged the overall fiscal situation, and the collapse of oil and tax revenue compounds the impact of the conflict’s escalating cost.
+Economic policymaking is focused largely on marshalling limited fiscal resources to finance the conflict.